Excel-DNA/ExcelDna/Package/ExcelDna.AddIn/readme.txt

    into the redistributable.
 6. Configured debugging to start Excel and load the <ProjectName>-AddIn.xll.
    NOTE: Debugging will fail to load the add-in for 64-bit Excel installations.
 See below under Troubleshooting.
-   NOTE: Debugging will not be configured for F# projects.
+   NOTE: Debugging will not be configured for F# projects when installing in Visual Studio 2013 or older.
 See instructions at the bottom of this file.

 Next steps
 ----------